Dr. Andrew Johnson Shares His Patient Philosophy and His Role as Comforter to His Patients

 As told by Andrew Johnson, M.D.

-We sat down with Andrew Johnson, M.D., a neurosurgeon with Swedish Covenant Medical Group specializing in brain surgery, to learn more about his practice and patient philosophy.
+We sat down with Andrew Johnson, M.D., a neurosurgeon with Swedish Medical Group specializing in brain surgery, to learn more about his practice and patient philosophy.

 About the Chicago Brain & Spine Institute